Which of the following represents the compound with the formula H2CO3?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-In contrast, formic acid is represented by the formula HCOOH, acetic acid corresponds to CH3COOH, and citric acid is identified by the formula C6H8O7.
-Each of these acids has different functional groups and structures that differentiate them significantly from carbonic acid.
-Thus, the identification of H2CO3 as carbonic acid is accurate due to the specific arrangement of its constituent atoms.
+In contrast, formic acid is denoted by the formula HCOOH, acetic acid is represented by CH3COOH, and citric acid has the formula C6H8O7.
+Each of these compounds has distinct molecular structures and properties that differ significantly from those of carbonic acid.
+Hence, recognizing the correct name from its formula is crucial for understanding and categorizing different acids correctly in chemistry.

 Subscribe